AddonAve/RollControl/README.md

 **RollControl** is a Windower addon that combines the functionality of the Roller and RollTracker addons.
-It automates rolls when on COR and displays accurate Phantom Roll effects while on any job.
+It automates rolls when COR is main or sub job and displays accurate Phantom Roll effects while on any job.

 ## Release Notes